Tax Implications of Hiring Contractors Abroad: What Every Business Needs to Know

 Egypt applies withholding tax on most service payments:

-• Include withholding tax obligations in your contractor payment processes to stay compliant and avoid late penalties.
+Best practice: Build withholding tax obligations into your contractor payment processes from day one to avoid late penalties.

 The Five Compliance Pitfalls That Kill Scaling Companies

 Just because someone's a contractor doesn't mean local labour laws are irrelevant.
-Many countries have specific laws that protect contractors, creating employer-like obligations.
+Many countries have specific laws protecting contractors that create employer-like obligations around notice periods, termination rights, and payment terms.
+Always review local labour laws before you hire.

-Tax treaties often reduce or eliminate withholding requirements, but only if you know they exist and follow the proper procedures.
-Don't leave money on the table through ignorance.
+Tax treaties often reduce or eliminate withholding requirements, but only if you know they exist and follow the right procedures.
+Review what treaty provisions apply for every country you hire in.

 How RemotePass Eliminates Tax Compliance Headaches